 xxhdpiversion of the launcher icon.

-To make sure your app is easy to use on tablets, take some time to adjust the font sizes and touch targets in your tablet UI, for all of the screen configurations you are targeting.
+To make sure your app is easy to use on tablets, adjust the font sizes and touch targets in your tablet UI, for all of the screen configurations you’re targeting.
 You can adjust font sizes through styleable attributes or dimension resources, and you can adjust touch targets through layouts and bitmap drawables, as discussed above.

 Here are some considerations: